pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

     - EC2 instances get access to the partition information as metadata
     - Use cases: HDFS, HBase, Cassandra, Kafka

-## 👀 Network Firewall
-You can use Network Firewall to monitor and protect your Amazon VPC traffic in a number of ways, including the following:
-- Pass traffic through only from known AWS service domains or IP address endpoints, such as Amazon S3.
-- Use custom `lists of known bad domains to limit the types of domain names that your applications can access`.
-- Perform `deep packet inspection` DPI on traffic entering or leaving your VPC.
-- Use stateful protocol detection to filter protocols like HTTPS, independent of the port used.

 ## 👀 Access Analyzer
 helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, `shared with an external entity`.
 This lets you identify unintended access to your resources and data, which is a security risk.
 Access Analyzer `identifies resources shared` with `external principals` by using logic-based reasoning to analyze the resource-based policies in your AWS environment.
 For each instance of a resource shared outside of your account, Access Analyzer generates a finding.

-## 👀 Tags with AWS Organizations

-- Use ``AWS Service Catalog`` to tag the provisioned resources with corresponding unique identifiers for portfolio, product, and users:
-AWS ``Service Catalog`` allows you to create and manage catalogs of IT services that are approved for use within your `organization`.
-When provisioning resources through AWS Service Catalog, you can define `tags` that are automatically applied to the provisioned resources.
-By leveraging this feature, you can ensure consistent tagging across different accounts and resources.

-- Use ``AWS Systems Manager`` __``Automation``__ to automatically add `tags` to your `provisioned` resources:
-AWS ``Systems Manager Automation provides a way to automate common operational tasks across AWS resources.
-You can create automation workflows that include tagging resources with the desired set of tags.
-By utilizing Systems Manager Automation, you can enforce consistent tagging practices during resource creation.

 ## AWS System Manager
 👀 AWS Systems Manager provides a unified, centralized way to manage both your Amazon EC2 instances and on-premises servers (including `Raspbian` systems, devices such as `Raspberry Pi` through a single interface).
 It offers a wide range of capabilities, including `inventory management`, `patch management`, `automation`, and `configuration management`, allowing you to efficiently manage your hybrid infrastructure from a single console.
 With Systems Manager, you can maintain consistent configurations, apply patches, and automate administrative tasks for your on-premises servers, just like you would for your EC2 instances.